 Please contact the agencies above to explore eligibility criteria and program requirements.

-In addition, the ELC supports several scholarships available to qualified Madison College students to help with the cost of childcare.
+In addition, we support several scholarships available to qualified Madison College students to help with the cost of childcare.

 CCAMPIS (Child Care Access Means Parents in School) Scholarship